Mrrvlad5/DSP_Mods/EpicResearch/README.md

 Reach out to mrrvlad#0925 on discord / official DSP server.

 ## Changelog
+- v0.3.1
+    - Increased bonuses to mecha core capacity and recharge, mecha speed, drone speed and count, Vein Utilization that are gained at early upgrades levels by 2-3X to help managing larger-scale factories.

 - v0.3.0
 	- Tech cost balancing pass - should be playable at minimal resources.
     - Increased logistic speed bonus from 1500 to 3000 for level 3 to 5.